-Thanks to the use of mirrors, the active area is minimized to about 1 m2.
-The instrumented area is optimized to cover the most effective region close to the beam pipe, which is where the density of particles per unit area is the highest, the particle momenta are to a large extent above the FTOF working range, and the hadron identification requires the best RICH performance.
+Thanks to the use of mirrors, the active area is minimized to about 1 square meter.
+The instrumented area is optimized to cover the most effective region close to the beam pipe.
+There there is the highest density of particles per unit area, the particle momenta are to a large extend above the time-of-flight working range and hadron identification requires the best RICH performance.